-There are plenty of sightseeing trips that your cruise line can offer you, however, our recommendation is to pack your hiking shoes for this port and explore yourself.
+There are plenty of sightseeing trips that your cruise line can offer you.
+However, we recommend packing your hiking shoes for this port and exploring yourself.

 Discover mountain villages amongst the olive groves, Venetian palaces, and secluded off-the-beaten-track coves.

-The island has fantastic nature just waiting to be explored.
-Take a backpack, refreshments, sunscreen, and sun hat and explore on your own.
-Keep an eye on the time, so that you make it back to your cruise ship before departure!
+The island has fantastic nature, just waiting to be explored.
+Take a backpack, refreshments, sunscreen, and sun hat, and explore on your own.
+Keep an eye on the time, so you make it back to your cruise ship before departure!

-Your final stop on this cruise before returning to Athens is the small, romantic island of Santorini.
-A rocky island, its volcanic beauty is indisputable.
+Your final stop on this cruise is the rocky island of Santorini, whose legendary beauty is indisputable.

 Santorini is a tender port.
 The cruise ship will anchor in the bay and get you to the island on small tender boats.
-Often cruise ships will stay in the bay long into the evening, which means that you can enjoy the breathtaking sunset.
+Cruise ships will often stay in the bay long into the evening, which means you can enjoy the breathtaking sunset.

-Santorini is known as “the island that time forgot” and has a rich history of ancient Greeks who lived in caves carved into volcanic rock.
-Being a volcanic island, Santorini is known for using volcanic rock and lava in jewelry and beauty products.
+Santorini is “the island that time forgot” and has a rich history of ancient Greeks who lived in caves carved into volcanic rock.
+It is known for using volcanic rock and lava in jewelry and beauty products.
 They make great souvenirs to take home with you.

-It is certainly possible to visit both Fira and Oia during your port stop at Santorini.
+It is possible to visit both Fira and Oia during your port stop at Santorini.

-In an air-conditioned vehicle, you can get around easily as Santorini gets hot and very crowded, with many cruise ships arriving daily into the port at high season.
+Santorini gets hot and crowded, with many cruise ships arriving at the port in high season.
 Queues can be long, so come prepared with sunscreen, a hat, and a water bottle.
 An ideal combination is a half-day private tour followed by a half-day exploring yourself.

-It is not possible to walk to Oia from Fira as it will take too long (the 10km hike takes around 4 hours).
-Choose a taxi that takes about 15 minutes and costs around 40 euros, alternatively a local bus from central Fira.
+Walking to Oia from Fira is impossible as it will take too long (the 10km hike takes around 4 hours).
+A taxi takes about 15 minutes and costs around 40 euros, alternatively hop on a local bus from central Fira.